Coronary Heart Disease

 Laser angioplasty.
 A laser used to "vaporize" the blockage in the artery.

 Coronary artery bypass.
-Most commonly referred to as simply "bypass surgery" or CABG (pronounced "cabbage"), this surgery is often done in people who have chest pain (angina) and coronary artery disease.
-During the surgery, a bypass is created by grafting a piece of a vein above and below the blocked area of a coronary artery, enabling blood to flow around the blockage.
+Most commonly referred to as simply "bypass surgery" or CABG (pronounced "cabbage"), this surgery is often performed in people who have angina (chest pain) and coronary artery disease (where plaque has built up in the arteries).
+During the surgery, a bypass is created by grafting a piece of a vein above and below the blocked area of a coronary artery, enabling blood to flow around the obstruction.
 Veins are usually taken from the leg, but arteries from the chest or arm may also be used to create a bypass graft.
-Sometimes, multiple bypasses may be needed to fully restore blood flow to all regions of the heart.